amanjain629/blog_website_django/README.md

-This is a Blog website coded in HTML,CSS,Bootstrap using Django Frameworkof Python.
+This is a Blog website coded in HTML,CSS,Bootstrap using Django Framework of Python.